punwai/rlperf/README.md

 # Stasis
 This library aims to demonstrate how to create a dead-simple multi-node RL stack.

+Some focuses of this library includes:
+- RL specific observability tools

 #### Development speed.

 vLLM makes many calls to pynvml, and this is super slow without turning on persistence mode on the CUDA driver.
 You only need to set it once, and it should bring down the latency of initializing vLLM from 17s -> 5s.